 Tyler then went on to outline some of the more minor tests, stressing that these should not be underestimated or dismissed as they can be vital in providing clarity on a status determination.
 They include:

 - Financial risk – the greater the financial risk to the contractor, the stronger the indication of self-employment

-- Integration -a contractor should not be an integral part of the organisation
+- Integration – a contractor should not be an integral part of the organization

 - Right of termination – the contractor should hold this right, not just the client